TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (5) the medication to be dispensed is selected, filled, labeled, and sealed in the dispensing container by the system or dispensed by the system in a manufacturer’s unit of use package or a prepacked container;

-been affixed to the correct medication and strength, prepacked container, or manufacturer unit of use
+(6) an electronic verification system is used to verify the proper prescription label has been affixed to the correct medication and strength, prepacked container, or manufacturer unit of use package for the correct patient;

 (7) daily random quality testing is conducted by a pharmacist on a sample size of prescriptions filled by the system; the required sample size shall not be less than two percent of the prescriptions filled by the automated system on the date tested or two percent of the prescriptions filled by the automated system on the last day of system operation, as designated in writing by the pharmacist-in-charge; proof of compliance with this subsection and random quality testing date(s) and results shall be documented and maintained in the pharmacy’s records;